dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

     -filter:a "highpass=f=4000, lowpass=f=6000" ep005b.mp3
 ```

 I then uploaded each chunk to [https://morsecode.world/international/decoder/audio-decoder-adaptive.html](https://morsecode.world/international/decoder/audio-decoder-adaptive.html), and retrieve the message.
-Note that it’s necessary to lower the volume threshold a bit.
+Note that it's necessary to lower the volume threshold a bit.

 Done, right?

 Nope… as it turned out, there is some sort of bug: the second and third episode has the same code.
 You can find a thread on Discord about it.

-I had to use a bit of imagination to guess the right chunk: it’s basically the slogan of h4ck1ng G00gl3…
+I had to use a bit of imagination to guess the right chunk: it's basically the slogan of h4ck1ng G00gl3…

 GG